SourceKor/TranslateIO/README.md

 * `translateIO.fromLanguage`: Select the language to translate from (default English)
 * `translateIO.toLanguage`: Select the language to translate to (default Spanish)
+* `translateIO.promptToLanguage`: Prompts you to select the language to translate to before every translate operation

 ## [Contributing](./docs/CONTRIBUTING.md)